 Middle School: Students have the option of wearing a short or long sleeve navy-blue polo shirt with school crest.
+The polo should be worn fully buttoned with only the uppermost button undone.

 Sweater: A solid navy 1⁄4 zip pullover, solid navy sweater, or solid navy sweater-vest (with VPA crests) may be worn.
 No other sweaters may be worn in classrooms.